-Terms and conditions for OVW awards are available at https://www.justice.gov/ovw/award-conditions.
+Terms and conditions for OVW awards are available on the OVW website.
 These terms are subject to change prior to the issuance of the awards.

 Violence Against Women Act Non-Discrimination Provision

 The Violence Against Women Reauthorization Act prohibits OVW grantees from excluding, denying benefits to, or discriminating against any person on the basis of actual or perceived race, color, religion, national origin, sex, gender identity, sexual orientation, or disability in any program or activity funded in whole or in part by OVW.
 Recipients may provide sex-segregated or sex-specific programming if doing so is necessary for the essential operation of a program, so long as the recipient provides comparable services to those who cannot be provided with the sex-segregated or sex-specific programming.
 Additional information on the civil rights obligations of OVW funding recipients can be found in the Solicitation Companion Guide under "Civil Rights Compliance."